 It’s a bit tricky to find reliable and actionable SEO advice for WooCommerce right now.

 So, we decided to lay out all of our best knowledge for you!

 Everything you will read in this article has been tested under sweat and tears.

-We feel it will help anyone who is looking to improve Search Engine Optimization.
+We feel it will help anyone who is looking to improve their Search Engine Optimization.

 Starting off on the right foot